Ontario Highway 11: Barrie – North Bay

 Highway 11 begins at an interchange with Highway 400 on the north side of Barrie, travelling northeast parallel to the northwestern shore of Lake Simcoe.
 The four-lane route, divided by a median barrier, crosses former Highway 93 (Penetanguishene Road) and passes through a generally flat rural area, though businesses line both sides of the route.
 At the northern end of Lake Simcoe, the highway enters Orillia, where it is built as a divided freeway.
 It meets and becomes concurrent with Highway 12 for 2.4 km.
-At Laclie Drive, the route exits Orillia and returns to a RIRO design with rural surroundings.
+At Laclie Street, the route exits Orillia and returns to a RIRO design with rural surroundings.
 It travels northward along the western shore of Lake Couchiching as far as Washago, then crosses the Severn River / Trent Severn Waterway.